-Salisbury Holdings Limited (T/A SALISBURY GROUP) is a leading facilities management provider, primarily operating within client's offices in England.
+Salisbury Holdings Limited (T/A Salisbury Group) is a leading facilities management provider, primarily operating within client's offices in England.
 The firm was founded with the initial objective of servicing a national estate that hosted major government departments, and the contract base has grown to include customers involved in higher education, transport, retail, logistics and infrastructure.
-The typical employee will travel directly to clients' sites in order to provide services, but Salisbury Group also maintain two office sites for their own administrative purposes.
+The typical employee will travel directly to clients' sites in order to provide services, but Salisbury Group also maintains an office for their own administrative purposes.

-Salisbury Group aims is to be an industry leader in regards to the environment, by reducing our carbon footprint and ultimately, become carbon neutral.
+Salisbury Group aim is to be an industry leader in regards to the environment, by reducing our carbon footprint and ultimately, become carbon neutral.
 Salisbury Group have explored achieving carbon neutrality in prior years, which has been complicated by the vast changes in emissions for the group driven by the COVID-19 pandemic's changes to working operations.
-Now the group is past these challenges Salisbury Group are able to achieve carbon positivity by offsetting in excess of our outstanding emissions, as well as to complete carbon neutrality in accordance with PAS2060.
+Now the group is past these challenges Salisbury Group are able to achieve Climate Positivity by offsetting in excess of our outstanding emissions, as well as to complete carbon neutrality in accordance with PAS 2060.
 In simple terms, this means transforming to low carbon operations over the long-term, while in the short-term offsetting more emissions than we produce each year.

-Our carbon neutrality (Scope 1 and 2, Scope 3 (Business Travel), covers our entire portfolio within the UK, and direct business travel associated with our business operations.
+Our carbon neutrality (Scope 1 and 2), covers our entire portfolio within the UK and direct business travel associated with our business operations.